From the Étang de Machais to the Rainkopf via the Blanchemer and La Lande lakes

 Shelters along the route:

-At the foot of Rainkopf, Louis Hergès refuge.
+At the foot of the Rainkopf: the Louis Hergès refuge.
 Closed since 2022.

-In case of strong winds on the ridges, the forest remains the best shelter.
+In the event of strong winds on the ridges, the forest remains the best shelter.

 Picnic areas at Lac de Blanchemer and Lac de La Lande (at point (6)).

-In winter, the ski area around Lac de La Lande is very busy, but it is quiet around Rainkopf and Rothenbachkopf, where there is often plenty of snow.
-The Étang de Machais and its glacial cirque enjoy remarkable silence, and it is not uncommon to encounter chamois along the trails.
+In winter, the ski area around Lac de La Lande is very busy, whereas peace and quiet reign around the Rainkopf and Rothenbachkopf, where snow is often abundant.
+The Étang de Machais and its glacial cirque enjoy remarkable silence; it is not uncommon to encounter chamois as you round a bend in the path.

 This route passes through a protected area, which may be subject to special regulations: